Manish S. Shah

 Manish Suresh Shah (born November 3, 1972) is a United States district judge of the United States District Court for the Northern District of Illinois and former assistant United States attorney for the same court.

 Biography

-Born in New York City, Shah received a Bachelor of Arts degree, cum laude, in 1994 from Stanford University.
+Born in New York City, Shah received a Bachelor of Arts degree in history, cum laude, in 1994 from Stanford University.
 He received a J.D. degree, cum laude, in 1998 from the University of Chicago Law School.
 He worked as an associate at the law firm of Heller, Ehrman, White & McAuliffe in San Francisco, California, from 1998 to 1999.
 He served as a law clerk to Judge James Zagel of the United States District Court for the Northern District of Illinois from 1999 to 2001.
 He served as an Assistant United States Attorney in the Northern District of Illinois from 2001–2014.
 He served as Deputy Chief of the General Crimes Section from 2007 to 2008, Deputy Chief of the Financial Crimes & Special Prosecutions Section from 2008 to 2011, Chief of Criminal Appeals from 2011 to 2012 and previously served as Chief of the Criminal Division.